-4ANDJ DST Lawsuits & Complaints — Investigating Investor Claims
+4ANDJ DST Lawsuits & Complaints — Claims for Recovery of Investment Losses

-Have you suffered investment losses in 4ANDJ DST?
-The White Law Group is investigating potential securities fraud lawsuits and investor complaints involving brokerage firms that may have unsuitably recommended 4ANDJ DST, a 1031 Delaware Statutory Trust (DST), to retail investors.
-If your advisor failed to disclose risks or recommended this investment without proper due diligence, you may be entitled to recover your losses.
+Have you suffered investment losses in 4ANDJ DST investment?
+The White Law Group is investigating potential 4ANDJ DST lawsuits and investor complaints involving brokerage firms that may have unsuitably recommended this Versity sponsored investment, a 1031 Delaware Statutory Trust (DST), to retail investors.

-4ANDJ DST is a private placement Delaware Statutory Trust (DST) investment reportedly formed to acquire commercial real estate.
+4ANDJ DST, sponsored by Versity Investments (Crew), is a private placement Delaware Statutory Trust (DST)investment reportedly formed to acquire commercial real estate.
 According to a Form D filed in 2021, the sponsor sought to raise $49,590,628, with more than 9% of the offering amount allocated to sales commissions and fees.
-Emerson Equity LLC, Great Point Capital, and Whitehall-Parker Securities were listed as the selling broker-dealers for the offering.

 As with many DST offerings, 4ANDJ DST was marketed to investors—often retirees—seeking passive income, tax deferral through 1031 exchanges, and exposure to real estate.
-However, these private placement offerings typically come with high risk and limited liquidity.
+However, private placement DST investments frequently involve high risk, significant commissions, and limited liquidity, which can lead to investor complaints and potential securities fraud claims.

 Risks of 1031 DST Investments

-Private placement DST offerings such as 4ANDJ DST can carry significant risks, including:
+Private placement DST offerings such as 4ANDJ DST can carry significant risks that investors may not fully understand at the time of purchase.

 1. Limited Liquidity